[Home] [Geology] [Geomorphology]

 In the early 1900s, Shirebrook colliery workings in the Top Hard seam resulted in considerable damage to nearby Stuffynwood Hall although other nearby properties were not affected.
 This damage was believed to be due to subsidence disturbing pre-existing fissures in the Magnesian Limestone running beneath the hall.

 About a mile to the east of the colliery, in a railway cutting above the old Pleasley Vale cotton mills situated on the river Meden, there is a “cave” commonly known locally as “Yew Tree Cave”.
 (NB this is not the cave referred to in the 19th century where prehistoric animal remains were found).
-The cave consists of a series of tall vertical-sided passageways running into the hillside intersected by lower cross-cutting ones, and by a set of very low horizontal passages.
-The actual extent of the cave is unknown but in my early twenties, by sliding along a narrow horizontal slot and corkscrewing through a tiny aperture in the side, I penetrated into a large vertical chamber about 4 ft. wide with a sloping clay floor and walls extending upward for a considerable distance.
+The cave consists of a series of tall vertical-sided narrow passages running into the hillside intersected by lower cross-cutting ones, and by a set of very low horizontal passages.
+The actual extent of the cave is unknown but in my early twenties, by sliding along a narrow horizontal slot and corkscrewing through a tiny keyhole aperture in the side, I penetrated into a large vertical chamber about 4 ft. wide with a sloping clay floor and walls extending upward for a considerable distance.
 There were two other vertical chambers of a similar dimension intersecting the main one.

 The roof of the chambers, which must have been close to the surface, appeared to be composed of jammed blocks and clay and looked distinctly unstable.
 As there was no possibility of rescue by the route I had entered should I be cut off by a roof collapse, discretion ruled the day and I retreated without going any further.
 When I got back to the small aperture, however, I found that my friend, who was broader across the chest than me, had got stuck in the hole.
 Panic time!!
 I went back into the big chamber and left him to it, whilst I considered the possibility of digging my way out to the surface.
 Luckily he eventually managed to extricate himself and returned to the main entrance chamber.
 When I came to squeeze back through the aperture it really was tight and I had to take my T-shirt off to get through.
 We were lucky but I guess I would have got out eventually because after a week of starvation he would either have slimmed down or I would have eaten him.

-One of the strangest things about this “cave” is that in one of the lower horizontal passageways (about 15 ft. below the entrance) there was a complete section of iron fence railing often seen around nearby fields lying pinned underneath a massive block of stone.
+One of the strangest things about this “cave” is that in one of the lower horizontal passageways (about 15 ft. below the entrance) there was a complete section of the iron fence railing often seen around nearby fields which was pinned underneath a massive block of stone.
 Just how this came to be there was difficult to understand and even now I sometimes wonder whether I imagined it, it’s so hard to believe.
 The railing was about 8 ft. long by 4 ft. wide, laid on it’s side whilst the block of stone measured maybe 12 ft. long, 8 ft. high and at least 5 ft. deep, possibly more.
 The climb down to this point involved passages about 2 ft. high by 30 in. wide and there was no possibility that it could have been manipulated there and slotted underneath the block, even if it had been got through the small triangular entrance.

-It may be that the uphill side of the cutting was quarried back during the excavation work in order to provide stone for constructing the nearby bridges and walls and once finished with, a fence would have been erected along the top of the quarried face to reinstate the field enclosure.
+It may be that the uphill side of the cutting was quarried back during the excavation work in order to provide stone for constructing the nearby bridge and once finished with, a fence would have been erected along the top of the quarried face to reinstate the field enclosure.
 The quarry floor would probably have been close to the level of the floor of the cutting and, if the excavation had approached close to an area with the kind of substantial fissuring seen inside the “cave”, it’s quite conceivable that the back-wall of the quarry could have, at some point, suffered a catastrophic top-down collapse.
 This could have thrown the iron fencing to the bottom before precipitating the massive blocks on top of it, the whole pile forming the ramp up to the current entrance with the cavities between them forming the interconnecting horizontal passages.

 When this happened (if it did happen) is not known although there may be some record of it in the Portland estate papers.
 What may have induced the collapse is not too hard to understand, however.
 The Stanton Ironworks records show that, whilst the Pleasley workings in the Top Hard seam had stopped at the western boundary of the pillar of coal left to protect the Pleasley Vale cotton mills, the actual subsidence had extended some distance beyond this point and had damaged the walls of the upper dam holding the water used to power the mill.
-In fact they state that the whole of the valley above this point had been lowered by about three feet and if a similar impact was created as the workings approached the southern boundary of the pillar, movement of a potentially unstable rock face located adjacent to it could well have occurred.
+In fact they state that the whole of the valley down to this point had been lowered by about three feet and if a similar impact was created as the workings approached the southern boundary of the support pillar, movement of a potentially unstable rock face located adjacent to it could well have occurred.

 • J.A.Longden, Trans.
 Fed.
 Inst.
 Min.
 Eng ?